emdash/brainbox/manual.md

 | `edit` [ `--sequential` ]                       | invoke `${EDITOR}` on each node, simultaneously or sequentially. |
 | `persist`                                       | mark tasks as PERSIST                                            |
 | `triage` [ bucket... ]                          | interactively distribute tasks into buckets.                     |

+# Appendix B: Recovering from Database Corruption

+GtdGraph is a work in progress and may contain bugs which corrupt the database.
+However, since GtdGraph uses `git` for history management, it generally possible to recover a corrupted database.
+GtdGraph intentially does not supress the output of `git` commands it executes, as it provides valuable feedback.

+`gtd undo` is your first line of defense.
+If a command fails or has some other undesirable effect, it is often sufficient to run `git undo`, and then simply repeat the offending command, altering as appropriate.

+If a command exits prematurely, leaving the working tree dirty, you can manually commit any changes via

+	gtd database_commit <message>

+If this is not enough, then you can directly modify the git repository
+via:

+	gtd database_git ...

+This is a wrapper command, which sets the git directory and working tree as appropriate.
+Any arguments are forwarded directly to `git`.
+Knowledge of the `git` version control system is required.
+Consult the [Documentation](https://git-scm.com/) for more.

+# Appendix C: Scripting API

+The commands documented in this manual are implemented in terms of a lower-level *scripting API*.
+New features and extensions to GtdGraph may also make use of this API.
+Additionally, it possible, though cumbersome, to use the scripting API directly from the command line.

+The scripting API consists of all functions defined in `gtd.sh` which do not begin with `__`.
+The scripting API is documented directly within the source code.
+See [`gtd.sh`](gtd.sh).

+Knowledge of `bash` is strongly recommended before attempting direct use of the scripting API; however, interested users are encouraged to read the source code.

+The [Hacking Guide](HACKING.md) documents GtdGraph's conceptual design, and will help orient you to `gtd.sh`'s source code.